carlosnunezc94/carlosnunezc94.github.io/projects/_posts/23-05-31-ads-ab-test.md

 ## The data

 The data is composed of 15,474 advertisers with the following information:
-- treatment: The variant the advertiser was assigned to (Control or Treatment)
+- treatment: the variant to which the advertiser was assigned (Control or Treatment)
-- company_size: Categorical variable representing the size of the company, not the spending of the company (Small, medium, and large).
-This is included because businesses of different sizes use AdsSupreme ads platform in very different ways and may react differently to the new product.
+- company_size: Categorical variable representing company size, not company expenditure (Small, Medium and Large).
+It is included because companies of different sizes use the AdsSupreme ad platform in very different ways and may react differently to the new product.
-- campaign_spend: Campaign spend during the experiment
+- campaign_spend: Campaign expenditure during the experiment
 - campaign_budget: Campaign budget during the experiment

-As you can see in the following code snippets, luckily our data doesn't have null values so we can skip any decisions regarding missing values and proceed to explore the data.
+As you can see in the following code snippets, fortunately our data has no null values, so we can skip any decisions regarding missing values and proceed to explore the data.
 ```
 df.head()
 ```

 <p align="center">
 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/ads_overspending/dataframe.PNG" alt="Dataframe">
 </p>